juliodelfino/db_ui/README.md

 - jQuery

 ## Setup
-- Download the jar file.
+- Download db-ui.tar.gz file.
+- Extract using this command: gtar -xvzf db-ui.tar.gz
-- Download the necessary JDBC driver jar files and place it in /libs folder.
+- Download the JDBC driver jar files you need and place it in /lib folder.
+Some of them may have already been there.
+- Update the config/application.properties.
+Change the data_dir to point to a writeable directory.
-- Run the jar file.
+- Run the application via run-app.sh
 - Use the default root account to manage the users.
-Password is 'sparkling'.
+Password is 'welcome'.
 - Enjoy!